uktrade/update-supply-chain-information/README.md

 ## Running the app and its tests

-Python version 3.8 is required to run this project - [install here](https://www.python.org/downloads/release/python-380/).
+Docker is required to run this project and the project use docker compose extensively.

 The project uses a `Makefile` to make running commands easier. `make` commands need to be run at the same directory level as the Makefile.